Learn more about what an ICO is and how to get involved.

 It depends on the situation, but in the examples to date, there are generally three potential outcomes:

-- The ICO refunds investors where applicable and either shuts down or takes action to work with regulations.
+- The ICO refunds traders where applicable and either shuts down or takes action to work with regulations.

 - Where there were clearly activities that were deliberately shady, those behind the ICO have been charged with fraud or similar.
-The difficulties around cryptocurrency mean investors are typically not refunded.
+The difficulties around cryptocurrency mean traders are typically not refunded.

 - The ICO takes the money and disappears without any consequences.

-Whenever you buy into an ICO, remember that there’s always a chance of losing your entire investment.
+Whenever you buy into an ICO, remember that there’s always a chance of losing your money.
 With some due diligence, you can minimize the chances of this.

 How to find an ICO